cayasso/primus-rooms/README.md

     });
   }

   // If you want to prevent the `data` event from happening,
-  // simply do `next(undefined, false)` and the event won't be send.
+  // simply do `done(undefined, false)` and the event won't be sent.

 }).write('hi');
 ```